 The Joint Board recognises the difficult financial climate facing local authorities and has continued to seek efficiencies wherever possible.
-This allowed the Joint Board to approve a reduced requisition level for 2017/18 and the Joint Board will continue to pursue further efficiencies and cost reductions.
+However, the Joint Board approved a 3% increase in requisition levels for 2018/19 due to investment in key ICT systems, such as document management and electoral management.
+It is anticipated that over the medium term efficiencies will be generated from these and the Joint Board will continue to pursue further efficiencies and cost reductions.